Meditation for Stress Relief – Relaxation Techniques

 There are many easy techniques for using meditation for stress relief.
-However, the bigger challenge is to find time to practice mediation on daily basis.
-Some easy techniques include deep breathing, guided imagery and progressive relaxation
+However, the big challenge is to find time to practice mediation on daily basis.
+Some easy techniques include deep breathing, guided imagery and progressive relaxation.

-Progressive relaxation is about relaxing stressed group of muscles in a progressive way.
-This exercise will make you aware of your body and helps you recognize the areas, which get affected when you are tense.
+Progressive relaxation is about relaxing stressed groups of muscles in a progressive way.
+This exercise will make you aware of your body and helps you recognize the areas which get affected when you are tense.

 To perform this exercise, sit quietly and perform a few deep breaths.
-Start with any part, say, right foot.
-Make tense every part of your left foot and hold it for next ten seconds.
+Start with any part, say, your right foot.
+Make tense every part of your foot and hold it for the next ten seconds.
 Then release the tension and relax completely for ten seconds.
-Now perform the same exercise for left foot.
+Now perform the same exercise for your left foot.

-Continue this process for thighs, buttocks, claves, left and right-hand, stomach, face and neck.
+Continue this process for the thighs, buttocks, calves, left and right-hand, your stomach, face and neck.
 Once you complete the exercises for all parts, you will feel extreme relaxation and freedom from any stress.